Sulfur dioxide: Control measures

 Aerobic oxidation of the CaSO3 gives CaSO4, anhydrite.
 Most gypsum sold in Europe comes from flue-gas desulfurization.

 To control sulfur emissions, dozens of methods with relatively high efficiencies have been developed for fitting of coal-fired power plants.
 Sulfur can be removed from coal during burning by using limestone as a bed material in fluidized bed combustion.

 Sulfur can also be removed from fuels before burning, preventing formation of SO2 when the fuel is burnt.
 The Claus process is used in refineries to produce sulfur as a byproduct.
 The Stretford process has also been used to remove sulfur from fuel.
 Redox processes using iron oxides can also be used, for example, Lo-Cat or Sulferox.

-An analysis found that 18 coal-fired power stations in the western Balkans emitted two-and-half times more sulphur dioxide than all 221 coal plants in the EU combined.

 Fuel additives such as calcium additives and magnesium carboxylate may be used in marine engines to lower the emission of sulfur dioxide gases into the atmosphere.